 Top Neonatal Nursing Schools

-|Duke University||In 2015, U.S. News & World Report ranked Duke #2 on its list of best schools to offer graduate programs in pediatric nursing.|
+|Duke University||Durham, NC||For 2017, U.S. News & World Report ranked Duke #5 on its list of best schools to offer graduate programs in pediatric nursing.|

-|East Carolina University||The neonatal nurse practitioner certificate program also prepares graduates to take on roles in nursing education.|
+|East Carolina University||Greenville, NC||The neonatal nurse practitioner certificate program also prepares graduates to take on roles in nursing education.|

-|Northeastern University||Neonatal nursing students can gain experiential learning at six different health facilities, including the Women and Infant's Hospital and the Children's Hospital and Medical Center in Boston.|
+|Northeastern University||Boston, MA||Neonatal nursing students can gain experiential learning at six different health facilities, including the Women and Infant's Hospital and the Children's Hospital and Medical Center in Boston.|

-|University of California - San Francisco||UCF placed #5 on U.S. News & World Report's 2015 list of schools with the best programs for aspiring pediatric nurse practitioners.|
+|University of California - San Francisco||San Francisco, CA||UCF placed #3 on U.S. News & World Report's 2017 list of schools with the best programs for aspiring pediatric nurse practitioners.|

-|University of Florida||UF offers several of its neonatal nursing courses online, though students may have to travel to campus for some clinical hours.|
+|University of Florida||Gainesville, FL||UF offers several of its neonatal nursing courses online, though students may have to travel to campus for some clinical hours.|

-|University of Texas at Austin||The university's Wellness Center provides care to 11,000 low-income and uninsured individuals in the Austin area.|
+|University of Texas at Austin||Austin, TX||The university's Wellness Center provides 11,000 health care visits to low-income and uninsured individuals in the Austin area.|